 This email from Panna plays on the pressure to cook a fantastic Thanksgiving meal.
 It offers new and exciting recipe ideas, both traditional and non, to help make the reader’s Thanksgiving a success.

 No doubt you’ve seen how effective video can be on social media.
 The same is true of newsletters.
-Adding video to your email can increase click rates by 300 percent.
+Adding video to your email can increase click rates by 300%.

 The best way to insert video in your email is to include a static image or still with a link.
-This ensures your email gets delivered and that all readers can view your video regardless of the email client they are using.
-With Sendinblue’s email builder it’s as easy as adding an image using the Drag & Drop function.
+This makes sure your email gets delivered and that all readers can view your video regardless of the email client they are using.
+With Sendinblue’s email builder, just add an image using the drag-and-drop editor.

 If you’re a fashion brand, showcase your fall collection in an on-brand promo video.
 For other businesses, try these ideas to inspire and engage your customers: